RuiHuangNUS/RuiHuangNUS.github.io/_pages/about.md

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 Our paper titled "Robust Self-Reconfiguration for Fault-Tolerant Control of Modular Aerial Robot Systems" has been accepted by ICRA 2025!
 - *2025.01*: &nbsp;🎉🎉 I’m happy to share that I’ve started my Doctor of Philosophy - PhD at National University of Singapore!

 # 📝 Publications